 表面看起来，Stephan 的作品的确与纪实摄影有着相似之处，其涵盖了社会的方方面面，取景与人物类型均来自现实，并非虚构。不同的是，他能通过出色的构图和灯光运用，让照片兼备艺术气质。他说道：“在我个人的作品中，我尝试突破纪实摄影或新闻报道摄影的边界，让照片看起来更有说服力，同时也具有空间可塑性和故事性。” 作品中，强烈的灯光从正面打在被拍摄者身上，并让人物站位和眼神的方向同时处于画框的正中心，Stephan 自称这样的拍摄手法为镜像人物摄影（Mirror Portrait Photograph）。他承认这样的创作方式是受上世纪初著名摄影师 August Sander 的影响，往往令照片带来强烈的真实感；与此同时，人物从头到脚被闪光灯附着，让被拍摄者情绪被毫无保留地放大。

 Photography, especially fine-art photography, remains perplexing for the average North Korean.
 Most locals are typically only familiar with the medium as propaganda art.
 “In North Korea, iconography as we know it is almost nonexistent.
 Their iconography is propaganda, and consists mainly of portraits of the founders.
 Therefore, North Koreans have a tense relationship with the image of their identity.
-It is a phenomenon that they do not control, whose subjective part is totally new to their culture.
-This will be my chance and the main source of conflict to this.”
+It is a phenomenon that they do not control, whose subjective part is totally new to their culture.”

 To shoot the series, Gladieu had to be more persuasive than usual.
 He spent a lot of time talking to locals so that they’re able to put down their guard when the photo was taken.
 He also had to sweet-talk the local guide who was responsible for him while he was in the country.